Marina di Ginosa: Places and Monuments of Interest

-The main place of interest in Marina di Ginosa is Lake Salinella, a coastal lake behind the dunes on the border between Puglia and Basilicata, occupying the terminal stretch of the ancient river bed of the Bradano river; the lake is an important place where many migratory species stop where it is possible to devote oneself to birdwatching.
-Also worth visiting are:Torre Mattoni,a coastal watchtower from the Middle Ages at the mouth of the Bradano,The Pineta Regina and the Pineta Cavese, green lungs of the town.
+The main place of interest in Marina di Ginosa is Lake Salinella, a coastal lake behind the dunes on the border between Apulia and Basilicata, occupying the terminal stretch of the ancient river bed of the Bradano river; the lake is an important place where many migratory species stop where it is possible to devote oneself to birdwatching.
+Also worth visiting are Torre Mattoni, a coastal watchtower from the Middle Ages at the mouth of the Bradano, and the green lungs of the town, the Pineta Regina and the Pineta Cavese.

 Culture

 The municipality of Ginosa has established a library system by equipping Marina di Ginosa with the Marinese Civic Library.